dolphinnext/rnaseq/README.md

   1. For Quality Control, we use FastQC to create qc outputs.
 There are optional read quality filtering (trimmomatic), read quality trimming (trimmomatic), adapter removal (cutadapt) processes available.
   2. Bowtie2/Bowtie/STAR is used to count or filter out common RNAs (eg. rRNA, miRNA, tRNA, piRNA etc.).
   3. RSEM is used to align RNA-Seq reads to a reference transcripts and estimates gene and isoform expression levels.
-  4. HISAT2, STAR and Tophat2 is used to align RNA-Seq reads to a genome.
+  4. HISAT2, STAR and Tophat2 are used to align RNA-Seq reads to a genome.
 Optional estimation of gene and isoform expression levels could be done by featureCounts.
   5. Genome-wide Bam analysis is done by RseQC, Picard.
   6. Optionally you can create Integrative Genomics Viewer (IGV)  and Genome Browser Files (TDF and Bigwig, respectively)